 Drop the card!

 “A medium non-fat mocha with whip,” called out my healthy female barista.
 While still holding my card in my right hand, I turned mechanically toward her and walked the few feet along the counter to where she had placed my coffee order.
 I took a coffee-sleeve and opened it up using only my left hand.
 My right hand still held the credit card.
-I picked up my coffee with my left hand and fitted it into the coffee-sleeve nimbly using the fingers on my right hand to do the whole task.
+I picked up my coffee with my left hand and fitted it into the coffee-sleeve nimbly using the fingers on my left hand to do the whole task.
 Then I place the cup of coffee back onto the counter so that I could grab it again around the section of the cup that had been covered by the coffee-sleeve.

 I turned toward the exit and started walking.
 My mind was racing a mile a minute, but I had to just get to the door.
 As I moved forward, I let my hand that was holding the credit card fall to my side, but held it out just enough to avoid contact with my pant leg.
 I didn’t want to also contaminate these pants directly.
 Of course they were contaminated by virtue of mental connection and would definitely have to be washed, but had the card actually touched the pants, they would have had to be thrown out.
 Without coming into contact with the credit card or my hand that held it, the pants still had a chance to be salvaged via rigorous cleansing.
 I realized that if I casually dropped my credit card on the floor while walking toward the door, someone was likely to see me do that, pick up the card and chase after me to give it back to me, thinking they were doing me a huge service.
 I didn’t want to leave the coffee shop with the card, dropping it on the ground would probably yield a good Samaritan to return it, so I had to throw it out in a more subversive fashion.